beave/sagan/doc/source/high-performance.rst

 even higher rates,  you may want to consider setting the ``batch-size`` to 100.

 The default batch sizes are 1 to 100.
-On very high performance systems (100k+ EPS or more), you may want to consider rebuilding to handled even larger batches.
+On very high performance systems (100k+ EPS or more), you may want to consider rebuilding to handleeven larger batches.
 To do this,  you would edit the `sagan-defs.h` and change the following.

 ::